Part one of the glossary (A - L) can be found here.

 Packaging design: packaging design is the process of designing and creating a container for your goods.

 Pantone: the pantone matching system (PMS) is a system created by the company Pantone.
 Each colour has a number assigned to it which allows it to be almost identically reproduced by any printer.

 PCRs: PCRs are little bits that come from product packaging (i.e. shampoo bottles) that have been recycled.
 The use of PCR can really reduce the carbon footprint of packaging, which in turn makes the packaging sustainable.

 PDF: this stands for portable document format (bet you didn’t know that!).
 It’s a file format that is widely used can be either be a vector or raster and supports images and text.
 PDFs are useful because they can be opened on nearly any computer.

 Paperboard: this is a paper-based material that is used in packaging.
 The general rule is that its thicker than paper.

 Point of sale: this is a term widely used in the packaging industry.
 The point of sale is the place where a customer pays for your products or services.
 Having an efficient POS can really benefit your business.

 Pillow pack: this is a type of packaging which pops into shape.
-It looks a little like a carboard pillow and is often used for smaller products.
+It looks a little like a cardboard pillow and is often used for smaller products.

-PPE: this stands for personal protective equipment and protects users against health and safety risks, used a lot in the packaging industry.
+PPE: this stands for personal protective equipment and protects users against health and safety risks (you might have heard of it recently because of the coronavirus pandemic), as well as being used in hospitals and for medical purposes it is also used a lot in the packaging industry to protect employees.